Absolutely Stable Spatiotemporal Order in Noisy Quantum Systems

 where $Z_j$ is the third Pauli matrix acting on qubit $j$.
 The variation of $\theta_j$ between qubits allows us to describe unintended deviations from some desired pulse angle $\bar{\theta}$, which we presume to be small $|\theta_j - \bar{\theta}| \ll 1$.
 Later, we will also include incoherent errors during this step.

-If $\theta_j = \pi$ for all $j$ then any qubit in the state $\ket{\pm} \coloneqq (\ket{0} \pm \ket{1})/\sqrt{2}$ will evolve to $\ket{\mp}$ under \eqref{eq:ChannelPulse}.
-Thus, if $\mathcal{N} = \mathcal{N}_1$, then initial states that have a non-zero expectation value for the `magnetization' $M = N^{-1} \sum_j X_j$ will exhibit oscillations in $\langle M(t) \rangle$ with period 2.
-However, any deviation of $\theta_j$ from $\pi$ will clearly destroy this subharmonic response in the long time limit.
+If $\theta_j = \pi$ for all $j$ then any qubit in the state $\ket{\pm} \coloneqq (\ket{0} \pm \ket{1})/\sqrt{2}$ will evolve to $\ket{\mp}$ under \eqref{eq:ChannelPulse}, giving rise to oscillations of the magnetization $\langle M\rangle \coloneqq N^{-1} \langle \sum_j X_j \rangle$ with period 2.
+However, deviations of $\theta_j$ from $\pi$ will clearly destroy this subharmonic response in the long time limit.
 One way to stabilize these otherwise fine-tuned oscillations is to include a second unitary step $\mathcal{N}_2[\rho] = U_2 \rho U_2^\dagger$ where $U_2$ features strong spatial disorder, driving the system into a Floquet-MBL phase \cite{Khemani2016, Else2016}.
 Such an MBL-DTC is robust against weak perturbations, provided that the dynamics remains unitary and exactly time-periodic \cite{Keyserlingk2016a}.
-In our case, the stabilization step $\mathcal{N}_2$ is intrinsically non-unitary, and this leads to a DTC of a fundamentally different character.
+In our case, the stabilization step $\mathcal{N}_2$ is intrinsically nonunitary, and this leads to a DTC of a fundamentally different character.
 To illustrate how this can be achieved, we first discuss a $d = 1$ setup that fails to fully stabilize a DTC, and then provide a $d = 2$ protocol that succeeds and, \textit{inter alia}, explain the dimensional distinction.